akshatdodhiya/Basic-C-Programs/README.md

 This repository contains a collection of simple C programs designed to help beginners learn and practice programming in the C language.
 Each program focuses on a specific concept and serves as a stepping stone for building a strong foundation in programming.

-## Programs

-### 1. Factorial Number Program

-The **Factorial Number Program** calculates the factorial of a given positive integer.
-It demonstrates the use of loops to implement the factorial calculation.
-The user provides an input integer, and the program outputs the factorial of that number.

 ## Usage

 1. Clone the repository to your local machine using the following command: